letStayFoolish/letStayFoolish/README.md

 ## 👨🏼‍💻 About me
 Hi there!
-I am junior web developer adept in React & JavaScript.
+I am web developer adept in React & TypeScript.
 Enthusiastic and adaptable professional with a background in civil engineering, eager to leverage technical acumen and problem-solving skills in a dynamic web development role.
 Passionate about technology and coding, seeking to apply a solid foundation in engineering principles to create innovative and user-focused web solutions.

 Please check out my portfolio website on <a target="_blank" href="https://chilicode.netlify.app/">nemanjakaraklajic.com</a>